-Trinity Valley Community College and the Campus Police Department encourage the immediate or prompt reporting of any incident that compromises the safety, health or rights of college community members.
-All students, employees, and visitors should promptly report criminal incidents, accidents, other emergencies (i.e., fire, ambulance, etc.), and suspicious person(s) or activities to the campus Police Department (903) 675-6235 or 911.
+Trinity Valley Community College and TVPD encourage the immediate or prompt reporting of any incident that compromises the safety, health or rights of college community members.
+All students, employees, and visitors should promptly report criminal incidents, accidents, other emergencies (i.e., fire, ambulance, etc.), and suspicious person(s) or activities to TVPD (903) 675-6235 or 911.

 Persons who are deaf or hard of hearing should call 911 from a TTY/TDD telephone.
-Individuals also may report incidents in person at the Campus Police Department, Located in the Math/Journalism building room 105 on the Athens campus and in the "A" building room A102 on the Terrell campus.
+Individuals also may report incidents in person at TVPD, Located in the Math/Journalism building room 105 on the Athens campus and in the "A" building room A102 on the Terrell campus.

-After receiving information concerning a crime or an emergency, the Campus Police Department will ensure an effective investigation and appropriate follow-up actions, which may include issuing Timely Warning notifications to alert the campus community about crimes that pose a serious or continuing threat to safety, or issuing emergency notification and evacuation procedures to alert the campus community about significant emergencies or dangerous situations.
-Reporting all incidents to TVCC PD also allows for accurate reporting of crime statistics in public disclosures such as the Annual Security and Fire Safety Report and the Daily Crime and Fire Log.
+After receiving information concerning a crime or an emergency, TVPD will ensure an effective investigation and appropriate follow-up actions, which may include issuing Timely Warning notifications to alert the campus community about crimes that pose a serious or continuing threat to safety, or issuing emergency notification and evacuation procedures to alert the campus community about significant emergencies or dangerous situations.
+Reporting all incidents to TVPD also allows for accurate reporting of crime statistics in public disclosures such as the Annual Security and Fire Safety Report and the Daily Crime and Fire Log.

-Campus community members, faculty, staff and students are strongly encouraged to immediately report criminal activity, other emergencies, suspicious activity to the Campus Police Department or a local law enforcement agency promptly.
+Campus community members, faculty, staff and students are strongly encouraged to immediately report criminal activity, other emergencies, suspicious activity to TVPD or a local law enforcement agency promptly.
 Reports will be thoroughly investigated and results will be forwarded to the appropriate prosecutorial entity, the Student Judicial office, the Human Resources office, Title IX Coordinator, or the proper court for prosecution as appropriate.
-The Campus Police Department will take the following actions as necessary:
+TVPD will take the following actions as necessary:

-- Dispatch police, fire and/or medical assistance as needed to the scene of the incident or if a nonemergency ask the victim to report the incident at the Campus Police Department. - Investigate or assist allied agencies with the situation. - Take appropriate actions to identify, apprehend and submit for prosecution to the courts, the responsible person(s). - Notify or request assistance from other law enforcement agencies and/or other allied agencies as appropriate. - Document occurrences or take appropriate action and/or notify appropriate agencies or departments. - TVCC PD incident reports involving misconduct by students, faculty or staff may be forwarded to the Student Judicial Office, or the Human Resources office for review and potential disciplinary action.
-TVCC PD investigators will investigate a report when it is deemed appropriate.
+- Dispatch police, fire and/or medical assistance as needed to the scene of the incident or if a nonemergency ask the victim to report the incident at TVPD. - Investigate or assist allied agencies with the situation. - Take appropriate actions to identify, apprehend and submit for prosecution to the courts, the responsible person(s).

+- Notify or request assistance from other law enforcement agencies and/or other allied agencies as appropriate. - Document occurrences or take appropriate action and/or notify appropriate agencies or departments. - TVPD incident reports involving misconduct by students, faculty or staff may be forwarded to the Student Judicial Office, or the Human Resources office for review and potential disciplinary action.
+TVPD investigators will investigate a report when it is deemed appropriate.
 Additional information obtained via the investigation also will be forwarded to the Student Judicial Office or Human Resources Office.